 Industry 4.0 is all about doing things differently, and the manufacturing industry has taken notice with new innovations in automation and data exchange across production lines to meet changing market demand.
 This includes cyber-physical systems, the Internet of Things (IoT), as well as cloud computing — which can help drive growth goals for manufacturers who are willing to adapt their mindset from maintaining the status quo towards embracing innovation that will enable them to win over today's demanding customer base.

 Industry 4.0 is the intersection of cyber-physical systems and the Internet of Things (IoT).
-The IoT includes smart sensors that give managers more accurate information on which they can base their decisions for growth in today's competitive environment.
+The IoT includes smart sensors and semiconductors that give managers more accurate information on which they can base their decisions for growth in today's competitive environment.

 Adopting an Industry 4.0 approach provides a means for navigating change in the manufacturing industry, which is reinventing business models to focus on services that add value and/or entering new geographic markets or adjacent market segments.